 Understand complex relationships through systems mapping

-Start the process of developing a systems mindset by understanding the foundations of systems thinking
+Start developing a systems mindset by learning the core principles of systems thinking and how they shape creative problem-solving

 Curriculum